 At Adaptavist, we help teams of all sizes get the most out of their Atlassian products.
 As well as our live Jira training, we offer our in-app Learn for Jira product that allows users of all levels to learn as they go.
 If you or your team are ready to learn Jira in Jira, this could be the perfect solution.
 With unlimited, up-to-date training designed and created by Jira experts, Learn for Jira is an anytime, anywhere training product that makes learning Jira a breeze.
 It's organised into courses and modules, meaning users and learn at their own pace and be served only the most relevant content for their needs.
-Best of all, you can try Learn for Jira right now, for free!

-Discover more about Learn for Jira
+Discover more about learning Jira

 Behind the scenes of an eLearning course